© Crown copyright 2019

 Between 1979 and 1994 no cases or outbreaks were detected, however since that time outbreaks have been recognised with increasing frequency (see table below).

 The largest outbreak to date took place in West Africa between March 2014 and June 2016, affecting primarily Guinea, Liberia and Sierra Leone.
-A small and unrelated outbreak was confirmed in the Democratic Republic of Congo in August 2014.
-The most recent outbreak was also in the Democratic Republic of Congo, in 2017.
+Over 28,000 cases were recorded.

 There are 6 species of Ebola virus, 4 of which have caused disease in humans: